 Rims, tires and wheel bolts

-Rims, tires, and wheel bolts are determined based on the vehicle model.
-Whenever another rim is installed, the wheel bolts to be used must have the correct length and bolt head shape.
-This ensures that the brakes can work correctly and that the vehicle drives smoothly and safely.
-For technical reasons, standard rims from other vehicles cannot be used.
-Under certain circumstances, this may even apply to rims for the same vehicle model.
-You must consult a suitably qualified professional to replace rim/tire combinations.
+Rims, tires, and wheel bolts are selected according to the vehicle model and its technical requirements.
+Whenever a different rim is installed, the wheel bolts used must have the correct length, thread, seating surface, and bolt head shape.
+This ensures that the wheel is clamped securely, the brakes operate correctly, and the vehicle drives smoothly and safely.
+For technical reasons, standard rims from other vehicles cannot simply be used.
+In some cases, this may even apply to rims from the same vehicle model if the equipment, brake system, or wheel specification differs.
+Always consult a suitably qualified professional before replacing rim and tire combinations.
 Volkswagen recommends contacting an authorized Volkswagen dealer or authorized Volkswagen Service Facility.

-The correct wheel bolts must always be used for each vehicle model, and these bolts must always be tightened to the correct torque ⇒ Monitoring the tightening torque.
+The correct wheel bolts must always be used for each vehicle model, and these bolts must always be tightened to the specified torque ⇒ Monitoring the tightening torque.
+On the Volkswagen Taos, using the wrong wheel bolts can cause poor wheel seating, vibration, damaged threads, brake interference, or a wheel that loosens while driving.

 WARNING